bogdanvuk/pygears/doc/gears_paper/pygears.rst

 In brackets, the input DTI interfaces and compile-time parameters are declared, where the character ``*`` delimits between the two.
 Each input interface, ``in1`` - ``inN``, can have a type declared too: ``T1``  - ``TN``.
 Input types will be used by PyGears at compile time to perform type checking as well as to automatically infer some connectivity logic between the gears to facilitate the composition.
 A gear can optionally support compile time parameters, ``p1`` - ``pM``, with their default values ``dflt1`` - ``dfltM``, that can be used to configure the gear instance.
 Finally the ``ReturnType`` specifies the type of the output interface or interfaces.

 The body of the function (``Implementation``) is used to describe the gear implementation in one of the two ways depending on the type of the gear being described.
 Gears that implement the smallest functional units belong to the first type, and are described in SystemVerilog following the Gears methodology.
 These gears need not have a description in Python, i.e. the body of their function definitions can be left empty since they are fully defined by their SystemVerilog descriptions.
-However, their behaviour can be described in Python as well so that they can be simulated completely in Python environment, which has some benefits as discussed below.

 Gears that are described in terms of the composition of lower-level gears are of the second type, and are analogous to the hierarchical modules of traditional HDLs.
 They do not have a SystemVerilog implementation because it is generated automatically by PyGears given their Python description.